routegy/routegy-docs/app/docs/how-to/receive-webhook-requests.md

 <CaptionedImage
   src="/images/modals/personal-office-coffee-machine-edit-app-actions-webhook.png"
-  alt="Image showing the webhook action being added to a 'Coffee machine' app using the app editor in the Routegy admin app" width="70%"
+  alt="The webhook action being added to a 'Coffee machine' app using the app editor in the Routegy admin app" width="70%"
 />